toybreaker/rokastro/src/content/posts/wherenodoctor/index.md

 Digital book that works in the browser.

-A web application that works also offline.
+A web application that works also offline.So you can bring it with you in the jungle or up the mountains as part of your safety package.
+Load the website and save it on your phone desktop, that's all you need to do, no app-store involved!

-Project based on open source bestseller &lt;Where There Is No Doctor&gt; by David Werner.
+This project is based on open source bestseller _Where There Is No Doctor_ by David Werner.

 Check the [live webapp](https://nodoctor.junglestar.org).